fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13b.md

 WHERE "note". "important" = true AND "note". "content" LIKE '%database%';
 ```

-If the request is not searchable http://localhost:3001/api/notes there is no unnecessary where in the query
+If the request is unconditional http://localhost:3001/api/notes, then the query does not have unnecessary where

 ```sql
 SELECT "note". "id", "note". "content", "note". "important", "note". "date", "user". "id" AS "user.id", "user". "name" AS "user.name"
 FROM "notes" AS "note" LEFT OUTER JOIN "users" AS "user" ON "note". "user_id" = "user". "id";
 ```

-The current code of the application is available in its entirety on [github](https://github.com/fullstack-hy/part12-notes/tree/part12-5), branch <i>part12-5</i>.
+The current code for the application is in its entirety in [GitHub](https://github.com/fullstack-hy/part13-notes/tree/part13-5), branch <i>part13-5</i>.

 </div>